4 June 2011

 As a preliminary matter, the book was published in 2008 and appears to have been completed on 27 May 2007 which is the date of the author's preface.
 Obviously it predates the 2011 "Arab Spring" but the intervening time does not detract from the book's relevance.

-The author points out that the Muslim world:
+The author points out that what he refers to as the Muslim world:

 “…has more than one fifth of the world’s population and is rich in natural resources, it produces only around 8% of the world's purchasing power adjusted GNP.
 It is plagued by illiteracy, poverty and unemployment and extremely difficult macro-economic imbalances.
 It is far behind major industrial, and even some developing countries, in almost all fields of life, including the economic, political, educational, technological and military."